fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2015/jar-protocol-support-has-been-disabled-by-default.md

 To enable the `jar` support for any reason on Firefox 45 and later, flip the `network.jar.block-remote-files` preference value to `false`.
 Otherwise, loading the `jar` protocol will lead to the `NS_ERROR_UNSAFE_CONTENT_TYPE` exception.

-**Update**: Since [*IBM iNotes* is broken](https://bugzilla.mozilla.org/show_bug.cgi?id=1255139) due to this change, the `jar` protocol support will be temporarily restored with Firefox 45.0.1.
+**Update**: Since [*IBM iNotes* is broken](https://bugzilla.mozilla.org/show_bug.cgi?id=1255139) due to this change, the `jar` protocol support has been temporarily restored with Firefox 45.0.1.
 On Firefox Nightly and Developer Edition, the `network.jar.block-remote-files` preference will remain `true`.